So, you want to tie the knot and a wedding is on the cards. With so many types of ceremonies to choose from, the choices and decisions can be endless.

 What exactly is a handfasting ceremony?
 Simply put, a handfasting ceremony is the part of the wedding where a couple will wrap cords, cloth, or ribbons binding their clasped hands together while either the couple or the officiant will tie the knot to symbolize the binding of the couples union.

-In this article, we will tell you all you need to know about how a handfasting ceremony works, what is each cord symbolizes and what you would need to perform this type of ceremony.
+In this article, we will tell you all you need to know about how a handfasting ceremony works, what each cord symbolizes, and what you would need to perform this type of ceremony.

 The Handfasting Ceremony

 A Handfasting ceremony is an ancient matrimonial tradition that has become very popular amongst brides and grooms in recent years.